Charliebaba/The-Hack-Bag/README.md

 Im not a proffesional Hacker im just a teen with little hacking knowlege.
 AND EDUCATIONAL PUPOSES ONLY.

 # Antenna
 Why an antenne you might ask?
-Well its simple: With the antenna you can go outdoor and hack WIFI/Phones/PCs and mor in safe distance.
+Well its simple: With the antenna you can go outdoor and hack WIFI/Phones/PCs and more in safe distance.

+# Assembling
+The assembling will come soon.
+I am making a short tutorial video how i assembled the Hack-Bag.